The Real Cost Of Skipping Dental Checkups In Oakville

 2. Knocked-Out Tooth: Timing Is Everything

 Losing a tooth can be alarming, but acting quickly can often help save it.
-If you or someone else has a tooth knocked out due to an injury or accident, handling the knocked tooth with utmost care is important.
+If you or someone else has a tooth knocked out due to an injury or accident, handling the knocked-out tooth with utmost care is important.
 Grab the tooth by its crown, the visible portion in the mouth, not its root.
 If it’s dirty, gently rinse it with water, but avoid scrubbing it or removing any attached tissue.
-To keep the tooth in place, try to re-insert it back into its socket.
+To keep the tooth in place, try to re-insert it into its socket.
 If reinserting isn’t an option, store the tooth in a container of milk or saliva, and get to the dentist immediately.

 The first 30 minutes to an hour after losing the tooth are critical for increasing the chances of saving it, so this situation qualifies as a dental emergency.